Hard-aware Instance Adaptive Self-training for Unsupervised Cross-domain Semantic Segmentation: Experiment

 \subsection{Extensions and Limitations}

-\textbf{Apply to Other UDA Methods.} Because HIAST has no special structure or model dependency, it can be directly used to decorate other UDA methods.
-We have deployed our method on recent adversarial training methods\cite{tsai2018learning, Haoran_2020_ECCV, BCDM_Li2021BiClassifierDM} and self-training methods\cite{ProDA_CRA_wang2021cross, li2022class, xie2022sepico}.
-As shown in Table \ref{table:warmup_gta5}, these methods have been significantly improved under our HIAST framework.
+{ \textbf{Apply to Other UDA Methods.} Because HIAST has no special structure or model dependency, it can be directly used to decorate other UDA methods.
+We have deployed our method on recent adversarial training methods\cite{tsai2018learning, Haoran_2020_ECCV, BCDM_Li2021BiClassifierDM} and self-training methods\cite{ProDA_zhang2021prototypical,li2022class,xie2022sepico}.
+As shown in Table \ref{table:warmup_gta5}, these methods have been significantly improved under our HIAST framework. {However, it is worth noting that some stronger self-training baselines, such as ProDA~\cite{ProDA_zhang2021prototypical} and CPSL~\cite{li2022class}, select all pseudo-labels for model training and use additional modules to correct the noisy pseudo-labels; but our method is to avoid selecting these pseudo-label areas with serious noise to ensure the quality of model training.
+Therefore, it is different that the two types of methods deal with noisy pseudo-labels, which could be considered as a potential conflict, limiting the further improvement of our method. }}

 \textbf{Extend to SSL.} The proposed method can also be applied to the semi-supervised semantic segmentation task.
 Following the configuration in \cite{hung2019adversarial}, we apply our method to Cityscapes for semi-supervised training with different proportions of data as labeled data.
 Specifically, IAST and HIAST are deployed based on the ``Labeled Only'', and HPLA is performed only on unlabelled data for HIAST.
 As shown in Table \ref{table:semi}, we have better performances than recent SSL methods\cite{hung2019adversarial ,ClassMix_olsson2021classmix, ReCo_liu2021bootstrapping, GuideMix_tu2021guidedmix}.